Saturday, June 21, 2025

 In the bag, I had -

-my swimming shorts, swimming tank top, a lycra t-shirt that I sometimes swam in during our cold winter months, three-quarter length trousers, a sarong, a pair of knickers, two Weight-Watchers food bars, sunblock, sunhat, and a cardigan.
+my swimming shorts, swimming tank top, a lycra t-shirt that I sometimes swam in during our cold winter months, three-quarter length trousers, a sarong, a towel, a pair of knickers, two Weight-Watchers food bars, sunblock, sunhat, socks, and a cardigan.
 Also in the car's boot were two umbrellas, another cardy, and one heavy rain-jacket.

 And now that I think about it, I always used to worry that I never had a packed bag in case of a big earthquake.
 Looking back now, I realise that my emergency swimming bag can definitely serve two purposes.